 Starting with the mood boards created during the naming stage, they refined their top brand expressions into a single “style tile,” complete with a defined color palette, fonts, textures, and visual direction.

 Our final deliverables?
-19 distinctive product packages.
-All featuring a foil-stamped Sirona logo.
-All embellished with subtly-toned areas of watercolor texture.
-And all topped with a wooden cap to imply warmth, comfort and nature.
+19 distinctive product packages, all available in over 370 stores nationwide.
+Each features a foil-stamped Sirona logo, embellished with subtly-toned areas of watercolor texture.
+And every one topped with a wooden cap to imply warmth, comfort and nature.